stadibo/FlockSimulator/documentation/testing_document.md

 900 | 12 |
 1000 | 11 |

+In my experience the performance is limited by the rotation operation, does not matter how fast the neighbor querying algorithm is.

 ## Automatic benchmarking

 Launching the application from the console with a command line argument "TEST_X" (X = number for test) will launch the benchmarking side of the program.
 The test consists of running the algorithm without the GUI trying various amounts of agents (25 - 1600) for 1000 position updates.
 The time for 1000 updates and the average time for each update is printed for each case (TODO: written to a file).
 Multiple command line argument can be written and these will all be run as benchmarks.